Professional Practice Thesis 2 (6CP) (11673.1)

 Learning outcomesUpon successful completion of this unit, students will be able to:

-1. Complete a discrete piece of original industry orientated research project, in association with an industry professional and an academic supervisor;
+1. Complete a discrete piece of original industry orientated research project, in association with an academic supervisor;

-2. Document and communicate industry and practical experiences related to the industry to demonstrate required professional membership requirements;
+2. Document and communicate industry related research to demonstrate required professional membership requirements;

 3. Take individual responsibility for the implementation of an original piece of industry related research work and to take a leading role in exploring the implications of that work in the broader context;